nebekisa/customer-churn-prediction/README.md

 Your app is production-ready and can be deployed in minutes.

-   1,Push to GitHub
+  1 Push to GitHub
-   2, Go to Streamlit Cloud
+  2 Go to Streamlit Cloud
-   3, Deploy with 1 click
+  3 Deploy with 1 click

 🧑‍💼 About This Project

 Built by Bereket Andualem, a data science freelancer helping businesses predict churn, increase retention, and grow revenue.